Cymoe/myles/emails/blueprint-nurture-sequence.md

 -Myles

-P.S. - Marcus upgraded to Blueprint Pro after his first deal.
-The advanced negotiation scripts in the full version saved him $200K on purchase price.
+P.S. - Marcus upgraded to the full Blueprint after his first deal.
+The advanced negotiation scripts in the complete system saved him $200K on purchase price.

 ---